betaKGP/whatbot/README.md

 # whatbot
-It is an idead for a whatsapp bot.
+It is an idea for a whatsapp bot.